 TL;DR: Best for Arena, bad for high waypoints in ToE or tough Strongholds.
 Can be improved greatly by SF points.

 Shield are categorised according to their active secondary skills, whether they are defensive or offensive.
-Defensive shields include Healing Shield, Demonic Shield, while Offensive shields include Lightning Shield and Frost Shield.
+Defensive shields include Healing Shield, Demonic Shield, while Offensive shields include Lightning Shield, Frost Shield and Bat Shield.
 Fire Shield, though still technically a shield, won’t be covered here as it does not offer the same defensive capability as the other shields.

 While it is possible to equip a different elemental shield for its active and passive properties, do note that you won’t benefit from its elemental advantage.
 This means if you’re a water type entering a light stronghold, damage will not be cut in half if you activate a Demonic (dark) shield.
 The elemental damage dealt will be made in reference to your armor’s element instead of the shield’s element.